 Creating and maintaining an investment portfolio that provides the best risk/return profile is the obsession of many investors.
 More return with less risk is obviously the goal.
 The stakes are high, which is why professionals and academics alike get into heated debates about competing models.
 A model that produces return results superior to others by mere fractions of a percentage point without more risk is considered a resounding success.
 That’s all good for investors, but sometimes it just isn’t the most important issue.
+That’s where Roth IRA strategies come into play.
+In this blog, we’ll explain how Roth IRA strategies, including Roth Simple IRAs can benefit investors.

 This steady change in the tax rules has meant that investment managers can create more tax alpha for their clients if they are aware of all the techniques at their disposal.
-Sometimes this requires close coordination with a client’s tax advisor, but these generally aren’t considered risky maneuvers and a good tax advisor usually gets pretty excited to see that their client is working with an investment manager who isn’t making the tax bill even higher than it should be.
+Sometimes this requires close coordination with a client’s tax advisor.
+Still, these generally aren’t considered risky maneuvers and a good tax advisor usually gets pretty excited to see that their client is working with an investment manager who isn’t making the tax bill even higher than it should be.

 Here is an example:

-When considering whether or not to convert an IRA to a Roth IRA, it’s important to decide if the intention is to eventually convert all of the IRA.
+When considering whether or not to convert an IRA to a Roth IRA strategy, it’s important to decide if the intention is to eventually convert all of the IRA.
 The future benefit of tax-free returns is impossible to estimate with certainty, whereas the bill for converting is pretty easy to calculate.
 But there is one extra technique available once all of the IRA is converted, and that is the so-called “back door Roth IRA”.

 So the basic flow of funds and paperwork is this: